-Learn about hardy geraniums.
-Easy to grow perennials plants that give the garden a nice airy cottage feel.
+Learn about hardy geraniums known as cranesbills.
+An easy to grow perennials plant with beautiful blooms all summer that give the garden a nice casual cottage feel.

-I’m a little addicted to hardy geraniums, also known as "cranesbill?"
-If you haven’t grown them yet, I just may persuade to pick up a few.
-For those that have, maybe you're infatuated like me, and will enjoy my take on this lovely perennial plant.
+I’m a little addicted to garden beauties, also known as "cranesbill."
+If you haven’t grown them yet, I just may persuade you to pick up a few.
+For those that have, maybe you're infatuated like me and will enjoy my take on this lovely perennial plant.

 The name cranesbill comes from the Greek word “geranos” which translates to crane and bill due to the shape of the seed pod which looks like the "bill," of a crane.